virangaperera/PlanetaryAngularMomentum/README.md

 python main.py
 ```

+## Notes
+* Moons are often tidally locked with their planets, but this is not generally assumed in this script.
+The input file will take both the orbital and spin periods separately, but as mentioned typically they are the same value for moons.
+* Currently we have only included at most the 4 largest moons for each planetary system.
+Feel free to include additional moons as needed.
+* For the moons Phobos, Deimos, Iapetus, Dione, Titania, Oberon, Triton & Proteus a normalized moment of inertia of 0.4 is used but update those values as better estimates are made available.

 ## Contributing
 We would love for you to improve this script.
 Please let us know if you have sugguestions and/or questions.